Top doctor urges 'pause' over long weekend before businesses reopen Tuesday

 B.C. reported 21 new cases of COVID-19 on Saturday, bringing the province's total to 2,428 — an increase of 0.87 per cent.

-Henry says 355 of those cases are active, with 49 people in hospital and 11 in critical or intensive care.
+Henry said 355 of those cases are active, with 49 people in hospital, including 11 in critical or intensive care.

 One more person has died after contracting the novel coronavirus, raising the province's death toll to 141.

+Schools are also set to reopen on an optional, part-time basis in June.
+Henry said there's no reason to keep kids out of school if someone in their household is sick unless they're the contact of a confirmed case of COVID-19.

+But the health officer urged caution, noting processes must be in place to assess people on a daily basis.

-Henry says there are no new community outbreaks, but there are ongoing outbreaks in 15 long-term care facilities and five acute care units, as well as a fruit and vegetable processing facility in Coquitlam.
+There are no new community outbreaks in B.C., Henry said Saturday, but there are ongoing outbreaks in 15 long-term care facilities and five acute care units, as well as a fruit and vegetable processing facility in Coquitlam.

+Public health officials will be watching and responding to a variety of indicators as B.C. begins to reopen, she said.

+They include the number of new cases, particularly those that aren't easily linked to known chains of transmission, as well as hospitalizations and the province's capacity for COVID-19 testing, case management and contact tracing.

 This report by The Canadian Press was first published May 16, 2020.